 Understanding DPP is written for photographers who want to use the functions within DPP (such as white balance, Picture Style and contrast control) to make beautiful images.
 It shows you how to use DPP to bring the best out of your Raw files, but also why you should you use it and how it can help you become a more creative photographer.

 Join my email newsletter to receive complimentary copies of the next two ebooks:

 Are you struggling to find new subjects to photograph?
 We all have times when we are not feeling inspired, so I put together this short eBook to give you ten creative projects to help kick-start your photography.
 It will give your photography new life and improve your shooting skills at the same time.

-Receive a complementary copy of The Creative Image when you sign up to my email newsletter.
+Receive a complimentary copy of The Creative Image when you sign up to my email newsletter.

 My Craft & Vision eBooks

 Craft & Vision quite simply publishes some of the best photography eBooks around today.
 Its stable of authors are talented photographers and dedicated teachers and includes well-known names such as David duChemin, Michael Frye, Piet Van den Eynde and Martin Bailey.
-Craft & Vision is pushing the boundaries of photographic education – its eBooks are also fantastic value at just $US5 each.
+Craft & Vision is pushing the boundaries of photographic education – its eBooks are also fantastic value.
 Click on the links to go to the Craft & Vision website and learn more about each title.